-In October 2014, the NSPCC launched Flaw in the Law, a campaign to call for a clear new offence that would make it always illegal for an adult to send a child a sexual message.
+In October 2014, we launched Flaw in the Law, a campaign to call for a clear new offence that would make it always illegal for an adult to send a child a sexual message.

 When we launched the campaign, over 80% of people said this should be illegal, while 3 out of 4 adults thought it already was (YouGov, October 2014).

 Over 50,000 of you signed a petition and wrote to the Minister for Online Child Protection calling for a new law.

 At a major global summit in December 2014 about online safety, the Prime Minister announced that the UK would introduce such a law.

 The law was passed as part of the Serious Crime Act (2015).
 It's now a criminal offence for an adult to send a sexual message to a child.

 However, because the law wasn't given a start date, police couldn't charge people with the offence in England and Wales.

 Together, we asked Liz Truss to start the law and she finally listened.